AmpersandTarski/documentation/modeling/interfaces.md

 # Interfaces

-An interface is a mechanism to add or remove facts to the set of facts that is hold by the business system.
+Specifies the user interface to read and manipulate data in the population.
+The interface shows atoms in concepts.
+Rules are applied to the data.